 First things first, choose a server geographically close to the majority of your users, even if you use a CDN.
 The CDN will not magically fasten the distance penalty for uncached resources.
 Now let’s talk about server strength.

-You’ve guessed it, I don’t like most shared hosting companies.
-If I were you I would switch to a dedicated server manage by myself.
+You’ve guessed it right, I don’t like most shared hosting companies.
+If I were you I would switch to a dedicated server managed by myself.
 But you are probably not fluent in web server configuration.

-So my advice would be to choose a hosting provider that really cares about performance:
+So my advice would be: choose a hosting provider that really cares about performance: